-The term 'Loss Mitigation Program' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Loss Mitigation Program' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Loss Mitigation Program refers to a special vehicle which arose during the latter years of the global financial crisis and preceding subprime mortgage crisis.
 This happened because of the 2008 subprime mortgage crisis which the American economy suffered from at that time.

 It started because of an enormous bursting of the housing prices bubble that caused a substantial rise in delinquencies and foreclosures of mortgages.
 Next a collapse in the value of all home-backed securities occurred, including in the now-infamous MBS mortgage backed securities.

 The economy continued to struggle to recover even four years later in 2012.
 Banks had been bailed out of their poorly made loans by the United States Treasury and Federal Government.
 Homeowners received no real such help at first though.
 They had no recourse but to try to manage their higher interest rates at the same time as their home prices had declined substantially.